 School progress is measured through key areas of school and student success, called "indicators."
 They are based on data collected from schools annually:

-- Academic Achievement Mathematics (grades 3-8; third year high school): Students’ state assessments scores in math compared to state expectations
+Academic Achievement Mathematics (Grades 3-8; One Year of High School): Students’ state assessments scores in math compared to state expectations.

-- Academic Achievement English Language Arts (grades 3-8; third year high school): Students’ state assessments scores in ELA compared to state expectations
+Academic Achievement English Language Arts (Grades 3-8; One Year of High School): Students’ state assessments scores in ELA compared to state expectations.

 Eligible individual student populations (where there are ten or more students of a specific student population) are also measured to identify where targeted support is needed.
 Student populations include: economically disadvantaged, students with disabilities, English learners, and students who are white, black, Asian, Native Hawaiian/Other Pacific Islander, Native American, Hispanic, or two or more races.